iancartis/La-Liga-Santander-App/readme.md

 node run build
 ~~~

-Once run, you should see compiled the styles on the
+Once run, you should see compiled the styles on the src>css folder
 ![Css Compiling route](./docs/tailwind_folder.png)

 ## Version